earl-chua/oscar-dash/README.md

 ## Future Improvements

  1. More details on the nominees.
- 1. Put in more strategies.
+ 1. More strategies.
+ 1. Other ways to evaluate performance, taking into account implied probabilities.
  1. Shore up the category lists to account for name changes.
  1. Trickle in the other categories.
  1. Category-level and aggregate analysis.